Alessio Cerci

-Alessio Cerci ([aˈlɛssjo ˈtʃɛrtʃi]; born 23 July 1987) is an Italian professional footballer who plays as a winger.
+Alessio Cerci ([aˈlɛssjo ˈtʃɛrtʃi]; born 23 July 1987) is an Italian former professional footballer who played as a winger.

 Cerci started his professional football career at Roma, playing four times for the first team before serving periods on loan at Brescia, Pisa and Atalanta.
 He returned to Roma in 2009, where he sporadically played under Claudio Ranieri and was sold to Fiorentina in August 2010.
 After two seasons in Florence, he transferred to Torino in June 2012.
-In September 2014, he was sold to Atlético Madrid, before returning to Italy to play for Milan and Genoa.
+In September 2014, he was sold to Atlético Madrid, before returning to Italy to play for AC Milan and Genoa.

 Internationally, Cerci has represented Italy from under-16 to under-21 youth levels.
 He made his senior international debut in March 2013 a friendly match against Brazil and was included in their squads for that year's Confederations Cup and the following year's World Cup, winning a bronze medal in the former competition.

 Club career

 Roma

 Cerci grew up playing football in Valmontone before joining the Roma youth system.
 At this time, he was nicknamed "l'Henry di Valmontone" ("the Thierry Henry of Valmontone") due to his playing style.
 On 16 May 2004, he made his debut in Serie A at the age of 16 under Fabio Capello in the 76th minute against Sampdoria, ending 0–0.
 The following season, he was a key player in the Roma under-19 side that won the Campionato Primavera 2004–05.
 With the first team, he made an additional two appearances, playing the final minutes against Internazionale and Cagliari.

 On 21 March 2005, Cerci signed his first professional contract with Roma for three years.
 However, he mostly continued to play with the youth team (winning the second edition of the Wojtyła Cup) and making just one appearance for the first team against Chievo on 30 April 2006.